CoRoSoN-Kit/CoRoSoN-Kit/README.md

   * We will not to provide the fastest motors, the best camera, the most powerful processors, etc. Instead we provide basic components which are affordable and available to everybody.
   * To actually win tournaments, individual teams would need to *substantially* change and improve all components.

-To summarize: Similar to LEGO®[^lego] robots, Bruno should be composable into a robot capable of attending any current league with relative ease, but it will always require a significant effort by the individual teams themselves.
+To summarize: Similar to LEGO®[^lego] robots, the CoRoSoN-Kit should be composable into a robot capable of attending any current league with relative ease, but it will always require a significant effort by the individual teams themselves.

 ## Who we are